Edit page History How do I edit this website?

 Windows

 Run the installer (MM_Setup_x_y_zz.exe) and follow the prompts.
-The package includes a copy of ImageJ; it may be necessary to install or update Java on your computer.
+The package includes a copy of ImageJ.
 Besides the manufacturer’s low-level drivers for your camera and possibly other equipment, no other software is required to fully use Micro-Manager.
-Micro-Manager will be installed in C:\Program Files\Micro-Manager-x.y.
+Micro-Manager will be installed in C:\Program Files\Micro-Manager-x.y by default.

 If the application looks too small, use the Windows File Explorer and locate the installation directory (such as C:\Program Files\Micro-Manager).
 Right click on ImageJ.exe, select Properties, select the Compatibility tab, ensure that “Use this setting to fix scaling problems…” is checked and click OK or Apply (you may want to do this “for all users”).

-Double click the file Micro-Manager1.x.x that you just downloaded (see Download Micro-Manager Latest Release).
+Double click the file Micro-Manager DMG (disk image) that you just downloaded (see Download Micro-Manager Latest Release).
 This will open a drive called ‘Micro-Manager’.
 The drive is on the desktop and in every Finder Window.
 Open the drive (by double-clicking).
-In the drive there is a folder called Micro-Manager1.x.
+In the drive there is a folder called Micro-Manager-x.y.z.
 You can install the application by dragging this folder to your Applications folder, or you can launch the application by opening the folder and double clicking the ‘ImageJ’ icon.
 If you want to run the 64-bit version of Micro-Manager, click the “ImageJ64” icon.

 Linux